INRetouch: Context Aware Implicit Neural Representation for Photography Retouching

 Professional photo editing remains challenging, requiring extensive knowledge of imaging pipelines and significant expertise.
 While recent deep learning approaches, particularly style transfer methods, have attempted to automate this process, they often struggle with output fidelity, editing control, and complex retouching capabilities.
 We propose a novel retouch transfer approach that learns from professional edits through before-after image pairs, enabling precise replication of complex editing operations.
 We develop a context-aware Implicit Neural Representation that learns to apply edits adaptively based on image content and context, and is capable of learning from a single example.
 Our method extracts implicit transformations from reference edits and adaptively applies them to new images.
 To facilitate this research direction, we introduce a comprehensive Photo Retouching Dataset comprising 100,000 high-quality images edited using over 170 professional Adobe Lightroom presets.
 Through extensive evaluation, we demonstrate that our approach not only surpasses existing methods in photo retouching but also enhances performance in related image reconstruction tasks like Gamut Mapping and Raw Reconstruction.
 By bridging the gap between professional editing capabilities and automated solutions, our work presents a significant step toward making sophisticated photo editing more accessible while maintaining high-fidelity results.
+The source code and the dataset are publicly available at \href{https://omaralezaby.github.io/inretouch/}{omaralezaby.github.io/inretouch/}